sidrakesh93/grpc-tools/benchmarking/performance_db/ReadMe.md

 Following the authentication, the system information of the user is collected using the Python script.
 The specs include CPU(s), Socket(s), CPU Family, Cache information, etc., as well as network information including NIC speeds and Inet addresses, as well as the TCP_RR transmission rate per second.
 This information is passed as an argument to the test, as it needs to be sent alongwith the test results.

-In addition to the already present _LogReporter_, the _UserDataReporter_ corresponding to the tool records information in parallel to the _LogReporter_, and upon completion sends the access token, system information and test results to the listening server.
+In addition to the already present _LogReporter_, the _PerfDbReporter_ corresponding to the tool records information in parallel to the _LogReporter_, and upon completion sends the access token, system information and test results to the listening server.